Divorce Planning - Frequently Asked Questions

 Often when you work with a neutral financial professional, you save attorney costs because we complete the financial work that attorneys would otherwise do.
 You have one professional doing the work that two attorneys might do.
 You can also save divorce costs by compiling your information in an organized format and providing it to us ahead of your meeting.
 Providing the data well in advance of a working session allows Divorce Financially to block off case prep time to more efficiently work through your divorce case.

-You do not necessarily need legal representation when going through a divorce, although we recommend that you always work with an attorney.
-At Divorce Financially, we believe that everyone should consult an attorney to ensure you understand your legal rights and obligations.
+You do not have to have legal representation when going through a divorce.
+Though at Divorce Financially, we believe that everyone should strongly consider consulting with an attorney to ensure you understand your legal rights and obligations.

 Spousal maintenance, also referred to as spousal support, is a series of payments from one spouse to the other, for a specified time-frame after a divorce.
 The purpose of maintenance is to help balance the earning abilities of each spouse so that they maintain a similar standard of living post-divorce.